MarioDoncel/MarioDoncel/README.md

 ### Hi there 👋

-Here are some ideas to get you started:

-- 🔭 I’m currently working on INSS, federal government organization, looking for change my profession area to IT
+- 🔭 I’m currently working on INSS, federal government organization, looking for changing my career to IT
-- 🌱 I’m currently learning HTML, CSS and Javascript
+- 🌱 I’m currently learning HTML, CSS, Javascript, Node.js, PostgreSQL

 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...